dotnet/AspNetCore.Docs/aspnetcore/fundamentals/openapi/aspnetcore-openapi.md

 Document transformers have access to a context object that includes:

 * The name of the document being modified.
-* The <xref:Microsoft.AspNetCore.Mvc.ApiExplorer.ApiDescriptionGroupCollectionProvider.ApiDescriptionGroups> associated with that document.
+* The [`ApiDescriptionGroups`](xref:Microsoft.AspNetCore.Mvc.ApiExplorer.ApiDescriptionGroupCollectionProvider.ApiDescriptionGroups) associated with that document.
 * The <xref:System.IServiceProvider> used in document generation.

 Document transformers can also mutate the OpenAPI document that is generated.
 The following example demonstrates a document transformer that adds some information about the API to the OpenAPI document.

 [!code-csharp[](~/fundamentals/minimal-apis/9.0-samples/WebMinOpenApi/Program.cs?name=snippet_documenttransformer1)]

 Service-activated document transformers can utilize instances from DI to modify the app.
-The following sample demonstrates a document transformer that uses the <xref:Microsoft.AspNetCore.Authentication.IAuthenticationSchemeProvider> service from the authentication layer.
+The following sample demonstrates a document transformer that uses the [`IAuthenticationSchemeProvider`](xref:Microsoft.AspNetCore.Authentication.IAuthenticationSchemeProvider) service from the authentication layer.
 It checks if any JWT bearer-related schemes are registered in the app and adds them to the OpenAPI document's top level:

 [!code-csharp[](~/fundamentals/minimal-apis/9.0-samples/WebMinOpenApi/Program.cs?name=snippet_documenttransformer2)]